ETHIOPIAN Suke Quto Washed Filter Roast

 Shade trees: Millettia Ferruginea, Cordia Africana, Albizia Gummifera, Anigeria, Croton Macrostachyus, Eucberigia

-Roast: Light Filter
+Roast: Filter

-Cup Profile:
+Cup Profile:🥣

-Aromatics: Lime Marmalade | Body: Tongue Coating on cooling| Acidity: Complex, peachy, lime|
+Aromatics: Delicate, fruit tea | Body: Tongue Coating on cooling| Acidity: Peach and a hint of lime|